Fake Sales Warning Guide: Spot Price Tricks, Old-Stock Dumps, and Real Deals

 Tech & small appliances

-- Battery age (for cordless gear): look for manufacture date; old stock = reduced lifespan.
+• Battery age (for cordless gear): look for a manufacture date; older stock can mean less usable life.

-- Update policy (phones/tablets), spare parts availability (robot vacuums, espresso machines).
+• Update policy (phones/tablets) and spare parts availability (robot vacuums, espresso machines).

 Kitchenware & cookware